nline/powerwatch/firmware/plugwatch_G/README.md

     - I think there is a soldering issue with current boards preventing this.
   - [ ] STM32 reads correct voltage out of HV amplifiers - stm_voltage_test
   - [ ] STM32 reads correct voltage out of LV amplifiers - stm_voltage_test
-  - [ ] Particle reads correct voltage out of HV amplifiers - particle_voltage_test
+  - [x] Particle reads correct voltage out of HV amplifiers - particle_voltage_test
-    - This is being weird.
-Specifically it works sometimes and doesn't work sometimes??
+    - ~This is being weird.
+Specifically it works sometimes and doesn't work sometimes??~
-    - I should ship back several full waveforms out of this amplifier to see what's up
+    - ~I should ship back several full waveforms out of this amplifier to see what's up~
+    - This was just being weird because my voltage sampling and mag algorithm isn't great
   - [x] Particle reads correct voltage out of LV amplifiers - particle_voltage_test
   - [ ] When HV is applied (i.e. 320VAC) HV amplifiers still work with resolution
   - [ ] When 800V voltage transient is applied detector triggers